E-mail | Web site

 We can say one thing for certain, NH, we know our maple!

-Facebook fan, Lindsay, commented: "The Native Americans started harvesting it before European settlers showed up.
-Fun fact: production of maple syrup is one of the few North American agricultural processes that is not a colonial import."
-This was so interesting; I couldn't help but look further!
-Indeed, Lindsay is correct!
-I spent some time perusing histories on sugarhouse web pages.
-Nestled within the tapping and boiling procedures, was terrific history and Indian lore.
-I even found a quote from a 1685 British Royal Society newspaper recounting Native American sugaring processes: "in the time that the sap rises, in the Maple, make an incision in the Tree, by which it runs out; and after they have evaporated eight pounds of the liquor, there remains one pound as sweet ...."
-To further my learning, I discovered that the Native Americans began trading "sweetwater" with the Europeans, and that Europe is unlikely to begin a large maple syrup production, because their weather is not generally conducive to significant sap yields.
+Nestled within tapping and boiling procedures, is terrific history and Native American lore.
+A quote from a 1685 British Royal Society newspaper recounts Native American sugaring processes: "in the time that the sap rises, in the Maple, make an incision in the Tree, by which it runs out; and after they have evaporated eight pounds of the liquor, there remains one pound as sweet ...."
+Native Americans began trading "sweetwater" with the Europeans, and that Europe is unlikely to begin a large maple syrup production, because their weather is not generally conducive to significant sap yields.

 I am now a breakfast aficionado!